 Check Engine Light

-Check Engine Light On?
+Check Engine Repair Experts

 COME IN FOR A COMPLIMENTARY BASIC INSPECTION

-The MIL appeared in the early 80s along with computerized engine controls.
+The Check engine light appeared in the early 80s along with computerized engine controls.
 Even the earliest systems, such as GM’s CCC (Computer Command Control) system had self diagnosis functionality.
 When the computer detected a fault, it illuminated the MIL.
 Up until OBDII, on most cars the MIL could output codes, when two pins on the ALDL are jumped, the light would flash the codes, for instance (blink) (pause) (blink) (blink) for code 12.
 Some manufacturers, such as Honda, retained this feature even after OBDII.

 We Specialize In Diagnostics, Electrical Engine And Transmissions Repairs, ASE Master Certified Licenses.